sandervanthul/hexagonal-architecture-poc/README.md

 You can now change the implementation of the IObtainQuotesPort to either of the three technologies you wish.
 The implementations are named as follows: QuotesByFamousPeopleUsingArray, QuotesByScientistsUsingEf and QuotesByProgrammersUsingJson.

-Hopefully this demo application helps with understanding hexagonal architecture.
+Hopefully this demo-application helps with understanding hexagonal architecture.